 User acceptance can’t be mandated, but it can be earned by including select users in the CRM process from inception to implementation and beyond.
 It’s also essential to with a technology partner who understands the direct relationship between adoption and CRM success.

 With comprehensive planning that emphasizes user engagement and a robust training program, you will be rewarded with a CRM system that changes employee behaviors and drives strategies that improve sales, marketing, and organizational performance.
-Call me at 330-929-1353, extension 224, for more insights.
+Call me at 330-929-1353, extension 224, for more insights or for CRM Support.